polyphony-chat/docs/docs/Protocol Specifications/core.md

     signatures and [weak public keys](https://en.wikipedia.org/wiki/Weak_key) must be rejected.

 **Example:** Say we have two actors.
-Alice, who is registered on Server A, and Bob, who is registered on Server B. Alice and Bob are having a conversation on Server B. Given a signed message from Alice, such as Bob would receive from Server B, the process of verifying the signature would look like this:
+Alice, who is registered on Server A, and Bob, who is registered on Server B. Alice and Bob **are having a conversation on Server B**.
+Given a signed message from Alice, such as Bob would receive from Server B, the process of verifying the signature would look like this:

 ```mermaid